ryanmorr/ryanmorr.github.io/_posts/2013-09-23-reinventing-the-try-catch-block.md

 > Note that some/many `error` events do not trigger `window.onerror`, you have to listen for them specifically.

-Unfortunately, Mozilla doesn&#8217;t get any more specific in terms of which errors are actually caught by `window.onerror`.
+Unfortunately, Mozilla doesn't get any more specific in terms of which errors are actually caught by `window.onerror`.
 According to the [Internet Explorer documentation](http://msdn.microsoft.com/en-us/library/ie/cc197053%28v=vs.85%29.aspx), the following errors trigger the event:

 >   * Run-time script error, such as an invalid object reference or security violation.
 >   * Error while downloading an object, such as an image.
 >   * Windows Internet Explorer 9.
 An error occurs while fetching media data.

 This seems to be consistent with all browsers, and testing has yet to reveal an exception.
-That&#8217;s not bad, but the lack of a clear definition is a little troubling, therefore the question still remains.
+That's not bad, but the lack of a clear definition is a little troubling, therefore the question still remains.

 ## Conclusion

 The performance benefits of this function are debatable.
 However, one genuine benefit to this method is in the numerous opportunities for customization.
-The ability to tailor the `tryCatch` function for different use cases and meet various requirements you otherwise couldn&#8217;t achieve with a try/catch block.
+The ability to tailor the `tryCatch` function for different use cases and meet various requirements you otherwise couldn't achieve with a try/catch block.

 You could look at it as a suitable median between a native try/catch block and a traditional `window.onerror` event handler.
 On one hand, you can mimic a try/catch block but gain the opportunity to enhance functionality while also proving more beneficial in performance critical situations in some circumstances.
 On the other hand, it can narrow the scope of a `window.onerror` event to specific fragments of code for more effective debugging.
 Kind of a best of both worlds solution.